deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/FAQ.md

 ## How to alert?

 All metrics are automatically collected by Prometheus.
-Add a CustomPrometheusRule to enable alerts.
+Add a [CustomPrometheusRule](../300-prometheus/cr.html#customprometheusrules) to enable alerts.

+An example:

 ```yaml
 apiVersion: deckhouse.io/v1